jwadolowski/cookbook-cq/README.md

 TBD

-# Lightweight Resource Providers
+# Custom resources

 ---

-All LWRPs are idempotent, so action won't be taken if not required.
+All CQ/AEM related resource are idempotent, so action won't be taken if not required.

 ---